yakazimir/kyler-website/content/post/my-article-name.md

 The Basic Idea
 -------------------------

 I've been reading about Kolmogorov complexity, with the aim of understanding certain metamathematical results (including general incompleteness).
-I seem to be on the verge of understanding specifically [Chaitin's reformulation](https://arxiv.org/pdf/chao-dyn/9406002.pdf) of Gödel's results using the [Berry paradox](https://en.wikipedia.org/wiki/Berry_paradox) (which, interestingly, was first published by Bertrand Russell but named after a librarian in Oxford named Berry who first articulated the problem to Russell).
+I seem to be on the verge of understanding specifically [Chaitin's reformulation](https://arxiv.org/pdf/chao-dyn/9406002.pdf) of Gödel's results using the [Berry paradox](https://en.wikipedia.org/wiki/Berry_paradox).

-First, what is Kolmogorov complexity (or Kolmogorov-Chaitin-Solomonoff complexity; so-called after the 3 individauals who independently discovered it)?
-Assuming a given string (or string rendering of a particular problem), the Kolmogorov complexity of that string is the size of the smallest program that is needed for generate that string.
+First, before getting to the paradox let's first define Kolmogorov complexity (or Kolmogorov-Chaitin-Solomonoff complexity; so-called after the 3 individauals who independently discovered it).
+Assuming a given string (or string rendering of a particular problem), the Kolmogorov complexity of that string is defined as  the size of the smallest program that is needed for generate that string.
 For example, let's assume that we have the following two strings of size $n=8$:
 ```
 x  = 01010101
 x' = 11101001